g-hegde/g-hegde.github.io/_posts/sparkify-customer-churn.md

 ---
 layout: post
-title: A predictive model of customer churn in the Spark big-data framework
+title: A Predictive Model of Customer Churn in the Spark Big-Data Framework
 ---

 ![Sparkify](/images/Sparkify.png)